Cham people’s pottery making art named heritage in need of urgent safeguarding | Culture - Sports | Vietnam+ (VietnamPlus)

 Cham people’s pottery making art named heritage in need of urgent safeguarding

-A pottery tea set made by Cham people (Photo: Vietnam Pictorial)Hanoi (VNA) – The art of pottery making of Cham ethnic people was inscribed in the list of intangible cultural heritage in need of urgent safeguarding by UNESCO on November 29.

-The recognition was made at the 17th session of the Inter-governmental Committee for the Safeguarding of the Intangible Cultural Heritage in Rabat, Morocco, according to the Ministry of Culture, Sports and Tourism.

-Cham pottery products are mainly household utensils, worship objects, and handicrafts such as jars (called “jek”), pots (gok), food trays (cambak), and vases (bilaok).
+Cham pottery products are mainly household utensils, worship objects, and handicrafts such as jars, pots, food trays, and vases.

 Pottery making is considered a demonstration of Cham women’s creativity on the basis of their community’s knowledge.